Leopold Z. Sher

 - Major: Political Science

-- Lee Sher is now teaching a course in advanced contract drafting at Tulane University Law School.
-The course, which is comprised mainly of 3L students in their last semester at Tulane, focuses on introducing students to the principles, processes and techniques for drafting standard commercial business contracts.
-Mr. Sher will teach students how to translate business deals into typical contract provisions, emphasizing how transactional attorneys aim to manage risks, minimize ambiguity, and draft with clarity.
+- Mr. Sher is now teaching a course in contract drafting at Tulane University Law School.
+This is the first time the course has ever been offered at the law school, and is limited to 30 students, even though 90 students signed up for the course.
+This is a three-hour, graded course, comprised mainly of 3L students in their last semester at Tulane, introducing students to the principles, processes and techniques for drafting standard commercial business contracts.
+Mr. Sher is teaching students how to translate business deals into typical contracts, emphasizing how transactional attorneys aim to manage risks, minimize ambiguity, and draft with clarity.

 - New York, New York: A Multi-Topic CLE Seminar, “Issues with Arbitration Clauses,” and “Choice of Law vs. Forum Selection” , Louisiana State Bar Association, November 19, 2016 - November 21, 2016